Nadia Podoroska vs. Xiyu Wang: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

 Nadia Podoroska vs. Xiyu Wang Trends and Insights

-- Wang has played 32 matches on hard courts in the past year, and has averaged 23.1 games per match and 9.7 games per set while winning 51.6% of games.
+- Wang has averaged 23.1 games per match and 9.7 games per set in 32 matches on hard courts in the past year, winning 51.6% of those games.

-- In terms of sets, Wang has taken two versus Podoroska (100.0%), while Podoroska has claimed zero.
+- In two total sets against one another, Wang has taken two, while Podoroska has claimed zero.

-- Wang has beaten Podoroska in 12 of 18 total games between them, good for a 66.7% winning percentage.
+- Wang and Podoroska have squared off in 18 total games, with Wang winning 12 and Podoroska capturing six.

 - In their one match against each other, Podoroska and Wang are averaging 18 games and two sets.